-Distribution and service (12b-1) fees Class 4 has a distribution plan, sometimes known as a rule 12b-1 plan, that allows the Fund to pay distribution fees to those who sell and distribute Class 4 shares and provide services to shareholders and Contract Owners.
-Because these fees are paid out of Class 4's assets on an on-going basis, over time these fees will increase the cost of an investment, and may cost you more than paying other types of sales charges.
-The maximum amount payable under the Fund's Class 4 rule 12b-1 plan is 0.35% per year of the Fund's Class 4 average daily net assets.
-A portion of the fees payable to Franklin Templeton Distributors, Inc. (Distributors) or others under the rule 12b-1 plan may be retained by Distributors for distribution expenses.
+Distribution and service (12b-1) fees Class 2, Class 4 and Class 5 each have a distribution plan, sometimes known as a rule 12b-1 plan, that allows the Fund to pay distribution fees to those who sell and distribute Class 2, Class 4 or Class 5 shares, as applicable, and provide services to shareholders and Contract Owners.
+Because these fees are paid out of Class 2's, Class 4's and Class 5's assets on an on-going basis, over time these fees will increase the cost of an investment, and may cost you more than paying other types of sales charges.
+While the maximum amount payable under most Funds' Class 2 rule 12b-1 plan is 0.35% per year of the Fund's Class 2 average daily net assets, the board of trustees has set the current rate at 0.25%.
+However, Franklin Strategic Income VIP Fund, Templeton Developing Markets VIP Fund, Templeton Foreign VIP Fund and Templeton Global Bond VIP Fund each have a maximum rule 12b-1 plan fee of 0.25% per year.
+The maximum amount payable under each applicable Fund's Class 4 rule 12b-1 plan is 0.35% per year of the Fund's Class 4 average daily net assets.
+The maximum amount payable under the Franklin VolSmart Allocation VIP Fund's Class 5 rule 12b-1 plan is 0.15% per year of the Fund's Class 5 average daily net assets.
+A portion of the fees payable to Franklin Distributors, LLC (Distributors) or others under the rule 12b-1 plan may be retained by Distributors for distribution expenses.